tournepivoine/shinpokered-fr/README.md

 ====
 To accomodate the new Pokemon, the Dark, Steel, and Fairy types are added.
 They are effectively "tacked on", with no vanilla Pokemon or moves being changed, which is a big part of what this hack wants.

 Dark and Steel use their SpaceWorld '97 type matchups because these revisions were produced prior to the national tournament that year, and thus before Game Freak made appropriate balancing changes.
 Thus, what you get here are types that are very different, but maintain the core RBY experience.
+Normal and Psychic remain extremely powerful types, BoltBeam remains perfect coverage, and so on.
 Fairy lacks a confirmed older revision, so it remains the same as XY's, which has not yet changed, and if it does, this hack will not change with it.
 Closer to RBY is what we want!

 Changes at a glance:
+- Fairy is identical to its XY release, which at the time of writing remains the same as modern releases.
 - Dark and Steel use their type effectiveness from the SW97 demo, aiming to be closer to RBY experience.
 - Bite is still Normal-type.
 - The Clefairy, Mime Jr, and Jigglypuff lines are not Steel or Fairy-type, respectively.